Benefits

 You can work while receiving AAP:

-- If you are working, NAV will reduce your AAP benefits based on how much you are working.
+- If you are working, Nav will reduce your AAP benefits based on how much you are working.

 - As a rule, if you are working more than 60 per cent, you will not receive AAP.